Sunhoney: Description

 The circle is 25.40 metres in diameter and is formed by 12 stones, namely the recumbent, two flankers and nine others.
 The recumbent has broken into two parts and bears a number of cup marks.
 These have been counted variously as 28, 30 or 31 in total.

 Inside the circle is a ring cairn.
 At the excavation in 1865 by Charles Dalrymple, remains of cremations were discovered.
 Since it is in relatively good condition, researchers have assessed Sunhoney for its archaeoastronomy.
 Norman Lockyer was first to do so, then George Browne on two occasions, in 1906 and 1920.
 Alexander Thom, Aubrey Burl and Clive Ruggles have also more recently worked on the site.
 The recumbent was observed to face the Blackyduds hill.
 The most recent geological survey was carried out in 2006 by Simon Howard, Diane Mitchell and Nigel Ruckley.

-The site has been designated a scheduled ancient monument.
+The site has been designated a scheduled monument.
 Another recumbent stone circle is about 2 km to the west, at the church of Midmar and Cullerlie stone circle is also nearby.